Engagement

 Earth Vis

 An experiment in converting NASA climate data into a real-time VFX graph visualization.
-For this project, I built a system in Unity where particles sweep over a globe, using a flowmap to determine wind speed and direction, while their trails change color based on temperature.
+For this project, I built a system in Unity where a compute shader drives particles across a globe in polar coordinates, sampling precomputed flowmaps for wind speed and direction, while their trails change color based on temperature.

 Timeline Atlas

 Two AR data-visualization sculptures visualizing datasets too complex to depict through physical sculpture: the home locations of all female senators over the past century.
 I collaborated with artist Stephen Cartwright, known for meticulously logging personal data over decades and crafting it into acrylic sculptures that exhibit spatial-temporal patterns.
-We used AR to surpass the limitations of his traditional manufacturing techniques.
+We used AR to go beyond his traditional manufacturing techniques.
 Debuted as part of a faculty showcase in 2019.

 Quipit Student Survey

 A participatory table installation in the school's atrium that challenged passersby with the question: What would you change if you ran the school?
-Designed as a platform for dialogue and collector of viewpoints, the table became adorned with students' handwritten responses, evolving into a mirror of collective sentiment.
-After a month-long response collection, QUIPIT—a student group in the University of Illinois' School of Architecture, with Ray Majewski, Christian Pepper, and Robert Prochaska—held an exclusive student event to discuss the gathered insights, culminating in a presentation to the school's director.
-Part of our broader initiative using tongue-in-cheek installation art and events to foster open dialogues among students, faculty, and administration.
+Over a month, the table filled with students' handwritten responses.
+QUIPIT—a student group in the University of Illinois' School of Architecture, with Ray Majewski, Christian Pepper, and Robert Prochaska—then held a student event to discuss the responses and presented findings to the school's director.
+Part of our ongoing use of tongue-in-cheek installation art to open conversation among students, faculty, and administration.